 Rescue workers were still using heavy equipment to search the rubble hours after the strike, AFPTV footage showed.

 Aqil's killing was the second of a senior Hezbollah commander since the start of the war in Gaza.
-Another Israeli strike in Beirut in July killed Fuad Shukr, a top operations chief for the movement.
+An Israeli strike on Beirut in July killed Fuad Shukr, a top operations chief for the movement.

 It also followed two waves of explosions, on Tuesday and Wednesday, of communication devices used by Hezbollah members, which Hezbollah blamed on Israel.

-Those blasts killed dozens and left Hezbollah reeling while dramatically shifting the focus of the Israel-Hamas war northwards.
+Those blasts killed dozens and left Hezbollah reeling while shifting the focus of the Israel-Hamas war northward.

-Stephane Dujarric, spokesman for UN Secretary-General Antonio Guterres, said they were "of course, very concerned about the heightened escalation" and called for "maximum restraint" from all sides.
+Stephane Dujarric, spokesman for UN Secretary-General Antonio Guterres, said the body was "very concerned about the heightened escalation" and called for "maximum restraint" from all sides.

-The Israeli military said it conducted a "targeted strike" to kill Aqil and which also killed around 10 other senior Radwan commanders.
+The Israeli military said it conducted a "targeted strike" against Aqil, which also killed around 10 other senior Radwan commanders.

 A source close to Hezbollah said Aqil was "at a meeting with commanders" when he was killed.

-Lebanon's health ministry said the attack killed at least 14 people and wounded 66 more, but that it expected more bodies to be found.
+Lebanon's health ministry said that the attack killed at least 14 people and wounded 66 more, and that it expected more bodies to be found.

-The United States had offered a $7 million reward for information on Aqil, describing him as a "principal member" of another organisation that claimed the 1983 embassy bombing, which killed 63 people.
+The United States had offered a $7 million reward for information on Aqil, describing him as a "principal member" of an organisation that claimed the 1983 embassy bombing, which killed 63 people.

 - Spearhead -